 Brian earned an Associate of Arts Degree in Business from Manatee Junior College.
 He served in the United States Air Force for 4 ½ years and is a Vietnam Veteran.

 Commissioner Williams is the City’s liaison, and has served as President and Vice President in the past, and is currently serving as Treasurer for the ManaSota League of Cities.
 He was recently certified as a Florida Redevelopment Association – Redevelopment Professional (FRA – RP).
 Commissioner Williams is currently District 10 Director to the Florida League of Cities.

-He has served on the Palmetto City Commission since being elected in 1992 and has served as Vice Mayor of the Commission for six of those years.
+He has served on the Palmetto City Commission since being elected in 1992 and has served as Vice Mayor of the Commission for seven of those years.

 He and his wife Patricia have been married for forty-nine years and have two children: a son Brian T. Williams, Jr. (Beau) and daughter Lacey Stovall.
 Beau is married to Andrea and they reside in Tampa with daughter Amelia.
 Their daughter Lacey Stovall and granddaughter Hailey reside in Palmetto.